Are you considering converting your farm to dairy?

-If you are considering converting to dairying or if you are altering an existing power connection, we encourage you to make contact with PowerNet as early as possible.
+Converting to dairying or needing to alter an existing power connection, we encourage you to make contact with PowerNet as early as possible.

 The expected number of dairy conversions in the next few years is likely to have a significant impact on our electricity network.
 In some cases power lines and equipment will need upgraded to deliver power to customers in areas with substantial growth.